Key people who initiated our venture

 Who have been collaborating with us.

 He is a highly experienced finance policy advisor, whom until joining Seventythree was a senior policy advisor at the UK Department for International Development (DFID), and a former member of the UK Prime Minister’s Expert Group on Climate Finance.
 He has particular expertise in system dynamics, natural resource economics, renewable energy, forestry, land reform and investment analysis.

 Adrian Wells has over 14 years experience in ‘resource trap’ economies, including support to institutional change and low-carbon investment, as well as natural-resource governance; poverty and decentralisation.
 He spent several years living in Indonesia advising DFID, the FCO and Indonesian national and regional government on issues including low-carbon development, sustainable palm oil production, illegal logging and legal verification systems.

 Dominic Elson is a development management consultant with 20 years experience in the private sector – in investment management, media and as an entrepreneur – before coming to Indonesia to work as a management advisor for small rural cooperatives in remote eastern islands.

-He specialises in natural resource economics with a focus on small and medium sized enterprises, forestry and agribusiness.
-He has wide experience as a consultant for various institutions including the IFC, FAO
+He specialises in natural resource economics with a focus on small and medium sized enterprises.
+He has wide experience as a consultant for various institutions including IFC and FAO, among others.